trenaud/octoprint-eeepc/README.md

 # TODO
 * add SSL to HAProxy configuration in order to secure network communication from clients to OctoPrint.
 * restrict mjpg_streamer webserver to be only accessible localy from the EeePC.
+* redo installation without window manager (Ubuntu server + x and touchUI autostart :https://github.com/BillyBlaze/OctoPrint-TouchUI-autostart )
+* add action to turn on and off the printer from OctoPrint, via Jeedom